OlivierLD/raspberry-coffee/NMEA.multiplexer/casestudy.md

 ## Multiplexer on Node-RED.

-If not already there, Install [Node-RED](http://nodered.org/) on the Raspberry PI.
+If not already there, Install [Node-RED](http://nodered.org/) on the Raspberry Pi.
-Installation instructions for your platform are available [here](http://nodered.org/docs/getting-started/installation.html), and it comes with Raspberry PI goodies.
+Installation instructions for your platform are available [here](http://nodered.org/docs/getting-started/installation.html), and it comes with Raspberry Pi goodies.

 _March 2017_: Node-RED is already installed on the NOOBS Image.
 It also had some cool Nodes already available.
 A little drawback though: the version of Node.js is not a recent one.
 I upgraded mine (Node v6.10.1, Npm 3.10.10, Node-RED core 0.16.2).